voronianski/ngprogress-lite/README.md

 Nice looking slim progress bars provider for Angular.js applications.

-It's a minimal bundle of more popular jQuery plugin (see [references](https://github.com/voronianski/ngprogress-lite#references)) but only for angular with similar API as in original one to keep things as simple as possible.
+It has similar API as in original popular jQuery plugin (see [references](https://github.com/voronianski/ngprogress-lite#references)) to keep things as simple as possible.

+The only dependency is [angular.js](http://angularjs.org/) framework.

+File size is ``~2kb`` when minified.

 ## Install